 CHECK OUT: 25 Bucket List Famous Landmarks In America (MUST-SEE)

 9. Saint Croix National Scenic Riverway

-Coming in at #9 on our list of the best historic sites in Minnesota is the Saint Croix National Scenic Riverway.
+At #9 on our list of the Best Historic Sites In Minnesota is one of the prettiest areas in the state.
+It’s the Saint Croix National Scenic Riverway.

 Hiking Trails Along The Saint Croix